LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

         return feature_importances/feature_importances.sum()
 {% endhighlight %}

-There is another simpler method to calculate feature importance: fill a feature column with random values, and see how well the model performs.
+There is another simpler method to calculate feature importance: shuffle (permutate) a feature column, and record how well the model performs.
-But the values shouldn't be entirely random: they should follow the same distribution as the original values.
+Shuffling a column makes the values for each sample random, but at the same time keeps the overal distribution for the feature constant.
-The easiest way to accomplish this is to randomly permutate (shuffle) a feature column.
-Thus this is called the permutation feature importance.
 Scikit-Learn has a great [article][scikit_perm_fi] on the advantages of this over impurity based feature importance.
 (A `perm_feature_importance()` function is in the utilities.py module.)